What comes to your mind when you hear the words “six-figure salary?”

 Abby Lawson, for instance, of Just A Girl and Her Blog, makes around $41,000 per month (or $492,000 a year).
 Her blog centers around productivity, organization, and lifestyle, presenting it in a way that’s educational and entertaining.

 A good portion of her income comes from affiliate marketing, and she also makes some money selling her own digital products.

-Given that blogging income is never really the same month after month, Abby’s blog has come to a point where she makes six figures a year.
+Given that blogging income is never really the same month after month, Abby’s blog has come to a point where she makes a 6-figure salary.